 The author points out that there are many factors concerning diet and nutrition that are hardwired into us by nature.
 The preferences for energy dense foods and certain food tastes are hardwired because of scarcity during humankind's evolution.
 The scarcity of salt is one such example.
 The scarcity of food is another.

 Likewise our biologic set up (the hardwiring), such as our body's ability to balance sodium and potassium, means that many of our present day approaches will not work.
 Our body's ability to balance sodium and potassium requires more than the present recommendation of just lowering our salt intake.

 But having an evolutionary perspective can help guide against trying to fight these hardwired characteristics.
 The author gives a suggestion concerning weight loss.
 He suggests altering food taste and energy density of food in line with our hardwired nature.
 He feels this should work better than the usual approach of trying to revise our behavior to go against that hardwired nature.

-For the potassium sodium ratio this would mean developing foods that have satisfactory taste, and satisfy the desire for energy density, while providing foods with a high potassium sodium ratio.
+For the potassium sodium ratio this would mean developing foods that have satisfactory taste, and satisfy the desire for energy density, while providing foods with a high potassium sodium ratio and bicarbonate precursors.
 This approach only worked somewhat in Finland, discussed here, because they only changed the potassium sodium ratio of food somewhat.
-In Finland they improved the potassium sodium ratio of food slightly and got a reduction in stroke and cardiovascular disease.
-Finland went from the highest mortality for strokes to having approximately the same mortality as the United States.
+In Finland they improved the potassium sodium ratio of food slightly, and got a reduction in stroke and cardiovascular disease.
+Finland went from the highest mortality in the world for strokes to having approximately the same mortality as the United States.

 1. Point-counterpoint.
 The triumph of the null hypothesis: epidemiology in an age of change.
 Maziak W. Int J Epidemiol.
 2009 Apr;38(2):393-402. doi: 10.1093/ije/dyn268.
 Epub 2008 Dec 17.